 This post is not easy to share.
-I am fully aware of the possible negative results of “coming out” in my scientific community, and with my family and friends.
+I am fully aware of the possible negative results of “coming out” in my scientific community, and with my religious family and must-have-proof-friends.
 But I trust enough to share my truth.
 If being open, honest, and vulnerable can help one person and their animal companion to grow closer, to heal, to love more deeply, to laugh more, and to see life from a new and more enlightened perspective, it will all be worth it.
 If I can inspire one person, any ridicule or rejection will be worth it.

 Saying it out loud to you here, and to my friends and family (who will eventually see this) doesn’t make it any more “real” and easy.
 In fact, it’s still just as scary.
 And I feel just as vulnerable and exposed.
 I have witnessed many friends and colleagues come out in other ways, and it was not easy for them.
 But they are living an authentic life now.
 I am so proud of all of them.
 They were no longer willing to hide who they really are.
 Now I am free of what I was hiding.
 I am all out there, baby! 😀

 No more hiding or pretending.